reneherrero/dbc-rs/dbc/README.md

 2. **Comments**: Single-line `//` comments are parsed but not preserved when saving.
 3. **Signal Multiplexing**: Multiplexed signals are not yet supported.
 4. **Feature Restrictions**:
-   - Without `alloc`: Cannot create/modify DBC files (builders unavailable)
+   - Without `std`: Cannot create/modify DBC files (builders unavailable)
    - Without `std`: Cannot read from filesystem (use `parse()` or `parse_bytes()` instead)

 ## Troubleshooting